 Contact a child support worker in the child support office handling your case as soon as possible about your safety concerns.
 Ask how to flag your case for family violence so that it is routed to court rather than to an in-office negotiation hearing.

 Either parent can apply for child support services, even if the children do not live with that parent.
 If you receive notification that a child support case has been opened, do not ignore it.
 Contact the child support office immediately about your safety concerns and ask about having your case flagged for family violence.
-This will prevent your address from being printed on court documents that are available to the other parent.
+This will prevent your address from being printed on court documents that are available to the other parent, if a nondisclosure finding is granted by the court.
 It will also route your case to court to avoid a negotiation conference with the other parent in the child support office.

 As soon as you receive a notice to appear:

 The court order will determine child support (including retroactive support), paternity (if legal fatherhood has not already been addressed), medical support, conservatorship (custody), and visitation based on the law and child support guidelines.
 After a child support order is final, both parents must comply with the court order; if you have concerns about the terms of the order, it is important to bring them up before the order is final.
 Changing the order later may require hiring an attorney.